 Easy-open hamster cage has great ventilation with curved slits.
 Modern design.
 Included protective sheet of PVC at the bottom prevents moisture damage to wood.

 Doesn't come with accessories.

+Two-floor spacious design.
+Port to connect other cages.
 Well-designed exercise wheel included.
 Very easy to clean.
-Arrives with many useful feeding and sheltering accessories.
+Arrives with useful feeding and sheltering accessories.

-On the expensive side.
 Some complaints about flimsy construction.
-May be too small for larger hamster breeds, such as Syrians.
+May be too small for larger hamsters.

-When people get a hamster, they spend a great deal of time observing the animals before handpicking the perfect one.
-However, when it comes to the cage, they tend to put very little thought into it, pick one that "looks cool," or just purchase what best fits their budget.
-But buying the right hamster cage is instrumental in giving your pet the best, healthiest life possible.
+When people get a hamster, they often spend a great deal of time observing the animals before handpicking the perfect one.
+However, people tend to put a bit less thought into choosing a cage.
+Instead, they pick one that looks cool, or they just get what most closely fits their budget.
+The right hamster cage will help you give your pet the best, healthiest life possible.

 You need a hamster cage that is well ventilated and gives your hamster ample room to move about.
 It must be escape-proof and safe: there should be no way your hamster can injure itself just by strolling about its home.
 Additionally, you'll appreciate a cage that is easy to clean because you’ll be doing that frequently.

 When you start researching hamster cages, you'll quickly find there are only three basic types: wire, plastic, and aquarium.

 Wire: A wire cage is an excellent choice as long as the bars are close enough together to prevent your hamster from escaping.
 The wire cage is versatile, it offers good ventilation (make sure you keep the cage away from drafts) and it is easy to clean.
 Additionally, your hamster may derive some fun out of climbing the bars.